 Helsinki Employment Services

-In addition to its other services, Helsinki Employment Services provides jobseekers from abroad with another set of targeted services that aim to help newcomers find work and settle in.
-People who have lived here for less than three years since their registration of residence are eligible to begin these extra services.
+In addition to its other services, Helsinki Employment Services provides jobseekers from abroad with a set of targeted services that aim to help newcomers find work and settle in.
+People who have lived here for less than three years since their registration of residence are eligible to begin these services.

 The Helsinki Employment Services website has information on becoming a trial client.
 You can also call +358 9 3103 6107 from 9-15 on weekdays.